Geometry of infinite planar maps with high degrees: Introduction

 The reader may naturally wonder about the status of the above results in the critical case $a=2$: this will be the content of a companion paper. \paragraph{Discussion.} In order to discuss our results and explain the terminology of dense and dilute phases, let us briefly recall some results for the $O(n)$ model on random quadrangulations proved in \cite{BBG11}.
 A loop-decorated quadrangulation $ (\mathfrak{q}, \mathbf{l})$ is a planar map whose faces are all quadrangles on which non-crossing loops $ \mathbf{l}=(l_{i})_{i \geq 1}$ are drawn (see Fig. 2 in \cite{BBG11}).
 For simplicity we consider the so-called rigid model when loops can only cross quadrangles through opposite sides.
 We define a measure on such configurations by putting

 for $g,h>0$ and $n \in (0,2)$ where $|q|$ is the number of faces of the quadrangulation, $| \mathbf{l}|$ is the total length of the loops and $\# \mathbf{l}$ is the number of loops.
 Provided that the measure $W_{h,g,n}$ has finite total mass one can use it to define random loop-decorated quadrangulations with a fixed number of vertices.
 Fix $n \in (0,2)$.
 For most of the parameters $(g,h)$ these random planar maps are sub-critical (believed to be tree like when large) or generic critical (believed to converge to the Brownian map).
-However, there is a fine tuning of $g$ and $h$ (actually a critical line) for which these planar maps may have different behaviours.
-More precisely, their gaskets, obtained by pruning off the interiors of the outer-most loops (see Fig. 4 in \cite{BBG11}) is precisely a non-generic critical Boltzmann planar map in the sense of \eqref{eq:asymptoticqk} where
+However, there exists a critical line with an end point in the $(g,h)$-plane (whose location depends on $n$) at which these planar maps may have different behaviours.
+More precisely, their gaskets, obtained by pruning off the interiors of the outer-most loops (see Fig. 4 in \cite{BBG11}) are precisely non-generic critical Boltzmann planar maps in the sense of \eqref{eq:asymptoticqk} where

-The case $a = 2 - \frac{1}{\pi} \arccos(n/2) \in ( \frac{3}{2};2)$ is called the dense phase because the loops on the gasket are believed in the scaling limit to touch themselves and each other.
-The case $a = 2 + \frac{1}{\pi} \arccos(n/2) \in (2; \frac{5}{2})$ (which occurs at the extremity of the critical line) is called the dilute phase because the loops on the gasket are believed to be simple in the scaling limit and avoiding each other.
+The case $a = 2 - \frac{1}{\pi} \arccos(n/2) \in ( \frac{3}{2};2)$ (which occurs when away from the end point) is called the dense phase because the loops on the gasket are believed in the scaling limit to touch themselves and each other.\footnote{The dense phase of the $O(n)$ loop model resembles a critical Fortuin--Kasteleyn (FK) cluster model with parameter $q = n^2$.
+It is thus conceivable that a suitable notion of the gasket of an $q$-FK model with $q\in(0,4)$ on a random planar map gives rise to a Boltzmann planar map with parameter $a=2 - \frac{1}{\pi} \arccos(\sqrt{q}/2)$.
+No such correspondence is expected in the dilute phase. } The case $a = 2 + \frac{1}{\pi} \arccos(n/2) \in (2; \frac{5}{2})$ (which occurs exactly at the end point) is called the dilute phase because the loops on the gasket are believed to be simple in the scaling limit and avoiding each other.
 This heuristic sheds some light on our results: in the dense and dilute phases the appearance of large degree vertices, when passing to the dual of $B_{\infty}$, shortens the distance significantly; this effect obeys a phase transition at $a=2$, because in the dense phase the connections between the large degree vertices are so numerous that the volume growth becomes exponential instead of polynomial.